eyobodega/Simulate-MMU/README.md

 * Column 2: the corresponding physical address (what your program translates the logical address to).
 * Column 3: the signed byte value (i.e., the binary value) stored in physical memory at the translated physical address.

-We also provide the file `correct.txt`, which contains the correct physical address values for the file `addresses.txt`.
+We also provided the file `correct.txt`, which contains the correct physical address values for the file `addresses.txt`.
 You should use this file to determine if your program is correctly translating logical to physical addresses.